lengfeld/live555-unofficial-archive/index.md

 tarballs are not signed by the original author, you can only rely on trust.

 I can assure that the tarballs I collected should be fine and authentic.
 Nevertheless you have to trust me for this.
-For the other tarballs, that are collected from third parties archives, like gentoo, you have to trust them.
+For the other tarballs that are collected from third parties' archives, like gentoo, you have to trust them.

 But the code is open source.
 Inspecting the code is always possible.